azerion/bluestack-sdk-android/Home.md

 #![MNG-Ads-1.png](https://bitbucket.org/repo/aen579/images/3739691856-MNG-Ads-1.png) for Android

-MNG Ads provides functionalities for monetizing your mobile application: from premium sales with reach media, video and innovative formats, it facilitates inserting native mobile ads as well all standard display formats.
+MNG Ads provides functionalities for monetizing your mobile application: from premium sales with rich media, video and innovative formats, it facilitates inserting native mobile ads as well all standard display formats.
 MngAds SDK is a library that allow you to handle the following Ads servers with the easy way :

 - [Smart ads server]
 - [Google DFP]